-The election was yesterday so let’s ignore that and talk about books.
+The election was yesterday and there are no results so let’s ignore that and talk about books.

 These have all been read in the past month/month and a half, and I really went after the Halloween vibe.
 So aside from the first one, this list trends a little darker than normal.

 Very Nice by Marcy Dermansky

 A nice, soapy summer read.
 In fact, a lot of the story takes place around a pool during the summer.
 Think a modern-day The Last Picture Show/The Graduate set in an upscale commuter town in Connecticut.
 May not leave you feeling warm and fuzzy, but a nice, easy distraction from the serious shit happening in this dumpster fire of a country every day.